aws/aws-cdk/design/modular-versioning.md

 ### Maintainer Experience
 Patching a previous major version (for example due to a security disclosure) creates it's own challenge.
-As any package may need to issue a patch release independent from the others, maitnaing packages in a [mono-repo][awslabs/aws-cdk] creates a need to have a release process able to isolate a specific package for publishing.
+As any package may need to issue a patch release independent from the others, maintaining packages in a [mono-repo][awslabs/aws-cdk] creates a need to have a release process able to isolate a specific package for publishing.
 The situation becomes worse if two packages have to be simultaneously patched, but the *origin* version of both packages are in different commits: the